-Materials: Core Self Handout 3
+Materials: Handout 3

-Aim/outcome: To encourage students to know themselves and help them develop a sense of awareness of who they are and help them feel good about themselves.
+Aim / outcome: To encourage students to know themselves and help them develop a sense of awareness of who they are and help them feel good about themselves.

-Ask students to answer the Cores Self Handout 3 (30 questions)

-• The questions will encourage them to think about things they like and dislike as well as how they see themselves.
+Ask students to answer the questions on Core Self Handout 3.
+The questions will encourage them to think about things they like and dislike as well as how they see themselves.